genomaths/genomaths.github.io/msh1_dwarf/README.md

 were identified using Methyl-IT (version 0.3.2; https://github.com/genomaths/MethylIT) R package as described previously with some parameters modified for this study.
 Briefly, cytosine with minimum read coverage of 4 and minimum methylated reads of 3 were used.
 Hellinger Divergence (HD) was calculated with a pool of control (wild type) samples as reference.

+Only cytosines with methylation levels greater than 0.3 are reported in the WIG files, which are Bayesian corrected methylation levels as described in MethylIT pipeline (see https://genomaths.github.io/methylit/).

+Next, depending on the methylation context, cytosines site with the following methylation level difference were considere in further downstream analysis:
+  1. CG: $\ge 0.34$
+  2. CHG: $\ge 0.33$
+  3. CHH: $\ge 0.28$

-Cytosines with methylation level difference >20% in the treatment vs. reference comparison were selected and further filtered by estimating the optimal cutoff for HD to obtain DMPs following a machine-learning approach as suggested in MethylIT pipeline (also see https://genomaths.github.io/methylit/ and reference ([3](#3)) using MethylIT's [_estimateCutPoint_](https://genomaths.github.io/methylit/reference/estimateCutPoint.html) function:
+The optimal cutoff for HD to obtain DMPs was applied according to the machine-learning approach suggested in MethylIT pipeline (also see https://genomaths.github.io/methylit/ and reference ([3](#3)) using MethylIT's [_estimateCutPoint_](https://genomaths.github.io/methylit/reference/estimateCutPoint.html) function: